 Roamers Walks – of three to five miles – normally start from Llanelli Bus Station (or occasionally the railway station) at various times depending on the buses/trains.
 Further details from Dave Quarmby, telephone 01656 716341.

-Download the Monday Roamers walks programme from the menu bar or ckick here.
+Download the latest Monday Roamers walks programme from the menu bar above.

 Homers Walks –of three to five – miles usually meet at the starting point of the walk, and occasionally at Llanelli Railway Station.
 For further information, contact Eileen, telephone 01554 741306 or Mary, telephone 07812 034370.

-Download the Monday Homers walks programme from the menu bar or click here.
+Download the latest Monday Homers walks programme from the menu bar above.

 Tuesday Tea Walks